 If someone always borrows money, never pays you back, yet they will lend you money, let them have some money.

-If someone always borrows money, making excuses after excuse not to pay you back, twisting stories and lying, making you angry don’t loan them money, you have every right to say no.
+If someone always borrows money, making excuses after excuses not to pay you back, twisting stories and lying, making you angry, don’t loan them money.
+You have every right to say no.

-It’s all about asking yourself if you mind, if you want to say yes or no, it also depends on the people you are dealing with, so you might loan your car to one person who’s good to you, you might need to say no to another person who only ever takes from you, whether they are narcissistic or not.
+It’s all about asking yourself if your mind if you want to say yes or no, it also depends on the people you are dealing with, so you might loan your car to one person who’s good to you, you might need to say no to another person who only ever takes from you, whether they are narcissistic or not.